- J.D., University of Southern California, 2007

 - Ninth Circuit

 - District Court for the Central and Northern Districts of California

-Jonathan Moss is an associate in the Business Trial Practice Group in the firm's Los Angeles office.
-He is also a member of the firm's Hospitality Practice Team.
+Jonathan Moss is a senior associate in the Business Trial Practice Group in the firm's Los Angeles office.
+He is also a member of the firm's Energy and Hospitality Practice Teams.

 Areas of Practice

 Mr. Moss specializes in commercial and business litigation.
-His practice entails matters in state and federal court, including business disputes, class action defense, securities litigation, shareholder derivative cases, entertainment litigation, copyright infringement, real estate disputes, insurance-related litigation and allegations of unfair business practice and fraud.
+His practice entails matters in state and federal court, including business disputes, class action defense, securities litigation, shareholder derivative cases, entertainment litigation, real estate disputes, insurance-related litigation and allegations of unfair business practice and fraud.

 Mr. Moss is experienced in all aspects of California and federal civil procedure, including motion practice, arguing motions in court, taking and defending depositions, and preparing for trial and alternative dispute resolution proceedings.

-Mr. Moss also has significant appellate experience, including briefing cases before the California Court of Appeal, the Ninth Circuit Court of Appeals, and the United States Supreme Court.
+Mr. Moss also has significant appellate experience, including briefing and arguing cases before the California Court of Appeal, the Ninth Circuit Court of Appeals, and the United States Supreme Court.

 Mr. Moss' experience includes:

 - Represented closely held company in the municipal finance and public procurement business in a California Corporations Code section 2000 dissolution and buy-out action